EU takes Germany to court over Deutsche Post state aid

-BRIEF-Apollo Hospitals Enterprise allots NCDs worth 2 bln rupees to HDFC Bank

-* Says allots NCDs worth 2 billion rupees to HDFC Bank Ltd Source text:http://bit.ly/2mRmg2T Further company coverage:

-BRUSSELS Nov 20 European Union state aid regulators took legal action against Germany on Wednesday for failing to recover millions of euros in state aid granted to Deutsche Post last year.
+BRUSSELS European Union state aid regulators took legal action against Germany on Wednesday for failing to recover millions of euros in state aid granted to Deutsche Post (DPWGn.DE) last year.

 The European Commission, tasked with ensuring a level playing field in the 28-country bloc, said last year that the combination of high regulated prices and pension subsidies granted by Germany gave Deutsche Post an unfair advantage over rivals.